Background Information – Mice and Rats

-There are a multitude of species of mice and rats throughout Colorado; however, there are two species of mice that we work with and two different species of rats.
+There is a multitude of species of mice and rats throughout Colorado; however, there are two species of mice that we work with and two different species of rats.

 Norway rats are common in certain parts of the front range and are far more common now than they were even 10 years ago.
 These rats are brown with scattered black hairs, with gray to white undersides.
 They are 7 to 9 inches long with scaly tails lacking fur.
 These rats are generally found near sewers and water.
 Unlike the other rodents listed, these rats require a significant amount of water (1 ounce per day).
 These rats are also classified as a commensal rodent and they thrive around human habitation.
 Another common rat is the packrat/woodrat.
 There are numerous species across the foothills and mountains of Colorado.
 They are generally 12 inches long, weighing about 4.5 ounces, gray to blackish brown to rich reddish tan with most having white to grayish bellies.
 These rats are not commensal.
 They will, however, go inside attics and crawlspaces to seek shelter.
 They rarely make it inside the livable space.
 These rats get their name from their behavior.
 They gather items of interest and pack them away in nests.
 They have been known to steal jewelry and love shiny things.
 They are the rednecks of the rodent world.

 Treatments for Mice and Rats